2KAbhishek/tdo/README.md

 - Can help you manage a daily log, todos, journal and notes
 - Quickly review pending and upcoming todos, past journal entries and more
+- Integrates with git to commit and backup your notes automatically, check [tdo.nvim](https://github.com/2kabhishek/tdo.nvim) for neovim integration
 - Has interactive fuzzy searching capabilities powered by fzf
-- Blazingly fast, thanks to ripgrep
-- Integrates with git to commit and backup your notes automatically
 - Can integrate with other tools in pipes and subshells for extended functionality
 - Supports all editors, just set `$EDITOR` to your choice